Dirk's professional Accordion Tuner 2.5

 9a.
 Read the errors numerically

 The errors of the measured reeds are shown by the tuner numerically.
 These errors can be calculated with respect to the exact frequency from the scale.
-This way the reeds must be tuned so that the measured errors are equal to the desired beat.
-The moving red needles show the same errors.
-The errors can also be calculated with respect to the desired beat from the beat list.
+This way the reeds must be tuned so that the measured errors (upper values) are equal to the desired errors (lower values) from the beat list.
+The errors can also be calculated with respect to the desired errors from the beat list.
 This way the reeds must be tuned so that the measured errors are all zero.
 The method that is used to calculate the errors can be configured in the configuration screen (Menu - Settings).

 9b.
 Read the errors with the moving needles